flyingwhale/poc/README.markdown

 Install Mysql (for the tagging)

-Aftehr this you can run the unittests,
+After this you can run the unittests,

-Also the funtionaltests directory can help you by inspecting the behaviour of the framework in a server environment.
+Also the functionaltests directory can help you by inspecting the behaviour of the framework in a server environment.

 ## COPYRIGHT ##